Most of the settings in the Shape panel are shared with those of Curves data-blocks, please refer to those for details.

 How the Taper object effect works depends on how the curves defining the letters are built.
 The results can often look quite random…

 Bevel is applied to the curves defining the letters, which means that usually it will follow their outlines (there will be two parallel beveled curves, and not a single one, as one might expect).

-- Toggled with the Bold button before typing.
-Text can also be set to bold by selecting it then using the Bold entry in the Text menu of the 3D View.
+With no text selected, toggles new text to be bold.
+With text selected, toggles the selected text to be bold.
+Text can also be set to bold by selecting it then using the Bold entry in the Text menu of the 3D Viewport.

-- Toggled with the Italic button before typing.
-Text can also be set to italic by selecting it then using the Italic entry in the Text menu of the 3D View.
+With no text selected, toggles new text to be italic.
+With text selected, toggles the selected text to be italic.
+Text can also be set to italic by selecting it then using the Bold entry in the Text menu of the 3D Viewport.